Clear aligners: ClearCorrect

 ClearCorrect, LLC, based in Round Rock, Texas, was established in 2006.
 The company distributes its product throughout the United States, and in 2011 was named the fastest-growing health company in America by Inc. magazine.
 It has been reported that in 2017 its clear align system had been used to treat about 80,000 patients.

 ClearCorrect was founded in Houston, Texas, by Willis Pumphrey, Jr., a dentist.
 In 2001, Pumphrey started using Invisalign.
 He decided to switch to OrthoClear, because of the way OrthoClear manufactured its aligners and because of its reduced lab fees.
 When manufacture of Orthoclear ceased, Pumphrey had 400 patients in treatment.
 With no other options available, he started his own company to complete his patients' clear aligner treatment.

+In 2017, ClearCorrect was acquired by Swiss company Straumann.

 Direct-to-consumer brands

 SmileDirectClub

 SmileDirectClub, based in Nashville, Tennessee, was launched in 2014 as an alternative to in-office clear aligners.
 The company offered direct-to-consumer clear aligner service which can be used from home, without having to see a dentist.
 This allowed them to price aligners at half of the other competitors.
+Unlike Invisalign or traditional clear aligners competitors, no brackets were placed on patient's teeth in office and the teeth were expected to move via the plastic aligner alone.
 The company faced criticism from the orthodontic community because of no involvement of a physical dentist.
 Similar startups have also launched in different parts of the world.
 In September 2023, SmileDirectClub filed for bankruptcy, before shutting down completely in December 2023, leaving thousands of customers without any support.